What is erectile dysfunction and how does it affect veterans?

 What is SMC-K and how does it relate to erectile dysfunction?

-Special Monthly Compensation at the K rate (SMC-K) is an additional monthly payment of approximately $136.06 (2026 rate) awarded for loss of use of a creative organ.
+Special Monthly Compensation at the K rate (SMC-K) is an additional monthly payment of approximately $139.87 (2026 rate) awarded for loss of use of a creative organ.
 If you have service-connected erectile dysfunction, you are entitled to SMC-K regardless of your schedular rating percentage.
-This means even a 0% ED rating qualifies you for SMC-K — making it financially worthwhile to claim ED even if the schedular rating is low.
+Since DC 7522 now rates ED at 0% only, SMC-K is the primary source of monthly compensation for ED — making it financially worthwhile to claim ED.

 Can I get VA disability for ED caused by medications?